J. L. HUDSON, SEEDSMAN, BOX 337, LA HONDA, CALIFORNIA 94020-0337 USA

 Click for photo »

 'EAGLE TREE'.
 Large, pendulous 8 - 12" trumpet-shaped flowers are deep red with yellow veins, shading upward to yellow.
 Spindle-shaped 3 1/2" fruits Small tree to 12 feet, with downy, dark green leaves.
 Andes.
 Fairly hardy, standing quite a bit of frost, sprouting from the base.
 A spectacular, long lived ornamental, thriving in cool coastal climates.
-Seed germinates in 2 - 8 weeks warm, most in a month.
-Sometimes a 5 minute peroxide soak helps.
+Soak seed 1 - 2 days to germinate in 2 - 8 weeks warm.

 BRUNONIACEAE.
 The only species in the family.